 Should you require support on uploading your assessment to the NPQOnline portal please email:

 The Department for Education has put in place flexibilities to ensure that NPQ participants are not disadvantaged because of the impact of COVID-19 on schools.
 If due to current restrictions, you are unable to obtain or access current data due to the cancellation of exams including SATs and GCSEs in academic years 19/20 and 20/21 and this impacted on your project(s), then Assessment Form 2 which includes provision for COVID flexibilities should be used.
 This is designed to ensure participants can use a range of alternative data sources to successfully complete their assessment projects.

-If the above does not apply, please continue to use the latest version of Form 1 as provided at your induction.
+If the above does not apply, please continue to use the latest version of Form 1 as provided.

 Quality Assurance of NPQs (2017-2022)